Coastal Carolina University: Student facilities

 The Lib Jackson Student Union serves as the hub for student life at Coastal Carolina University.
-It contains a 250-seat movie theater/auditorium, conference rooms, a convenience store, as well as an entertainment and gaming area.
+It contains a 250-seat movie theater/auditorium, conference rooms, a convenience store, and an entertainment and gaming area.

 The HTC Recreation & Convocation Center opened in 2012.
-The LEED-certified convocation center features a 3,370 multi-purpose arena, bookstore, as well as a recreation center open to students, faculty, and staff.
+The LEED-certified convocation center features a 3,370 multi-purpose arena, bookstore, and a recreation center open to students, faculty, and staff.
 The recreation center features a large workout area with cardio machines, weight training, and a full indoor track.
-It is also home to several group exercise studios, a rock climbing wall, as well as ping pong tables.
+It is also home to several group exercise studios, a rock climbing wall, and ping pong tables.

 The arena portion of the HTC Center is home to both men's and women's basketball and women's volleyball teams, whose games were formerly held in Kimbel Arena.
 The arena is overlooked by private suites and a catering and banquet facility.

 University housing

 University Housing at Coastal Carolina University maintains residential communities which house 5,399 students.
 The types of residential spaces range from apartment-style to traditional suite-style accommodations.
 A variety of programming and special interest housing communities are available to students.

 The CCU Student Housing Foundation was created in 2003 as a nonprofit corporation to lease, manage and contract for the construction of student housing facilities.
 The foundation oversaw the construction of University Place, and the university's trustees moved to purchase University Place from the foundation in 2014.